subramanisgowda/bigapp-email-task/README.md

 # BigApp-Email-Scheduling App
-Build a simple API to schedule emails and send them, API's we can use to add new schedules, Update exixting schedule, delete and also we can use to list all scedules
+Simple API to schedule emails and send them, API's we can use to add new schedules, Update exixting schedule, delete and also we can use to list all scedules

 # Configuration needed
  1. Need to install node modules